nightduck/website/README.md

 3. UPDATE website.pages w RIGHT JOIN website.publish p ON (w.id = p.id);

 TODO: Make a python script to automate the syncing of new data

+The published flag indicates which posts should show on the public website.
+0 means unpublished, 1 means published.
+The feeds on the site will check if the file unpublish.lock exists, and if it does, the feeds will not display unpublished articles.
+The staging site has no such lock file, and so unpublished articles can be viewed there while still in their drafting stage.